gabrielhenriquemartins/gabrielhenriquemartins/README.md

 ## Hello there!
 I'm Gabriel, an adventure in this world!

 - 🎓 Graduated in Telecommunication Engineering at UNICAMP (2022)
-- 🛠️ Working as a Software Tester at Infinera since 2023
+- 🛠️ Software Tester at Infinera from 2023 to 2024
-- 🛠️ Working as a Software Tester at Padtec since 2021
+- 🛠️ Software Tester at Padtec from 2021 to 2023

 <div align="center">
   <a href="https://github.com/gabrielhenriquemartins">